Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

-\para{Addressing Token Limits.} \llms limit input size per query by the number of input tokens.
-For example, the token limits for \gptfour and \gptturbo (the 16K variant) are 4,097 and 16,385 respectively.
-To navigate these constraints, \ourframework compresses the prompt if its size cannot fit the token limit. \ourframework prioritizes putting the validating configuration file and the directive question in the prompt, then applies a number of strategies to maximize the number of shots that can fit into the remaining token limit.
-If the validating configuration file itself cannot fit into the token limit, \ourframework transforms the original file into a more compact format, e.g., transforming an \texttt{XML} file into \texttt{INI} format.
+\llms limit input size per query by the number of input tokens.
+For example, the token limits for \gptturbo are 16,385.
+To navigate these constraints, \ourframework compresses the prompt if its size exceeds the limit. \ourframework first tries to put the target configuration and the directive question in the prompt, then maximizes three \misconf shots with one \validconfig shot (Finding~\ref{finding:zeroshot}) to fit into the remaining space.
+If the configuration cannot fit into the token limit, \ourframework transforms it into a more compact format, e.g., transforming an {XML} file into {INI} format.
 If the compressed input still cannot fit, \ourframework aborts and returns errors.
-In practice, real-world configuration file are small~\cite{openctest}, which lefts enough space to include shots.
-For example, prior study inspects configuration files collected from Docker, where each file contains 1 to 18 parameters, with 8 parameters on average~\cite{openctest}.
-For the extremely large configuration file, \ourframework can split it into smaller snippets, which can be validated separately and reasoned together.
+In practice, configuration files and diffs are small~\cite{tang:sosp:15,xu:fse:15} and can easily fit existing limits.
+For example, prior study inspects configuration files collected from Docker, where each file contains 1 to 18 parameters, with eight on average~\cite{openctest}.
+For very large configurations, \ourframework can split them into multiple snippets and validate them separately.